The kitchen is the heart of the home, but to feel comfortable it must accommodate several competing functions in close proximity.

 GATHERING SPACES

 Kitchens aren’t just for cooking.
 They are also a place for gathering together.
 Often this is accomplished by incorporating sitting or eating areas.
-Islands are great for this role, but bars and breakfast nooks can serve the same purpose.
-It’s even possible to create a great kitchen by building it around the dining table—“farmhouse” style.
-But in those cases when there is no room for an island, nook, bar or dining table, make the kitchen as open as possible to the dining room, with a large cased opening, pass-through or interior windows.
+Breakfast nooks and islands are great for this role, though they require extra space.
+Sometimes bars or small bistro tables can serve the same purpose.
+It’s even possible to save space while creating a large room by building the kitchen around the dining table—“farmhouse” style.

 THE FOUR MAIN COOKING ZONES